dung13890/go-clean-architecture/README.md

 ```

-For Internal application use 4 domain layers:
+For Internal application use 4 layers:

-### `Entities`:
+### `Entities | domain`:
-Entities of business logic (models) can be used in any layer.
+Entities / domain is the most inner layer of the onion architecture.
+It is a struct for data that will be used by communication between layers.

 Entities are simple data structures:
 ```go